Geometry-preserving and interpretable dimension reduction for compositional data: Consistency of CKDR Estimator

 \begin{assumption} There exists a measurable function $\varphi:\Delta^{d-1}\to\R$ with $\E[\varphi(X)^2] < \infty$ such that the Lipschitz condition

 holds for all $x\in\Delta^{d-1}$ and $P_1, P_2\in\cm_{m,d}$, where $\|\cdot\|$ is the operator norm. \end{assumption}

-Assumptions \ref{assumption:modified-continuity} and \ref{assumption: Lipschitz} are mild regularity conditions, analogous to those in \citet{fukumizuKernelDimensionReduction2009}.
-As shown therein, \cref{assumption:modified-continuity} holds, for example, if $X$ has a bounded density on $\Delta^{d-1}$ and the conditional distribution $F_{Y|X}(y|x)$ is continuous in $x$, and it is used to derive rank-wise continuity of $T$ (see \cref{rmk:consistency-proof} for further discussion). \cref{assumption: Lipschitz} is satisfied by common kernels $k_\cz$, including the Gaussian and the rational quadratic kernel, and derives the uniform control of empirical cross-covariance operators.
+Assumption~\ref{assumption:modified-continuity} modifies the continuity condition (A-1) of \citet{fukumizuKernelDimensionReduction2009} to derive the rank-wise continuity of $T$ (see Remark~\ref{rmk:consistency-proof}), addressing its discontinuity at rank changes.
+As shown therein, a mild sufficient condition for Assumption~\ref{assumption:modified-continuity} is when $X$ has a density on $\Delta^{d-1}$ and the conditional distribution $F_{Y|X}(y|x)$ is continuous in $x$.
+Assumption~\ref{assumption: Lipschitz} is a Lipschitz condition satisfied by common kernels $k_\cz$, including the Gaussian and the rational quadratic kernel, and ensures uniform control of empirical cross-covariance operators.

 To compare subspaces with possibly different dimensions, we employ the \textit{chordal distance} introduced in \citet{yeSchubertVarietiesDistances2016}.
 For subspaces $V$ and $W$ of $\R^d$ with dimensions $k$ and $l$, respectively, the squared distance is defined as: